 Dakota High School participates in the Illinois State Board of Education's Virtual Schools Program.
-Classes are available on a more flexible basis, so students may take classes over the summer.
-For the 2017-2018 school year, the district will pay for the cost of the course, unless for credit recovery or retaking a failed course.
+Classes can be taken to accelerate learning, offer options not currently available in our district, or to alleviate schedule conflicts.
+As approved by the school administration, the district will pay for the cost of the course, unless for credit recovery.
+The district will not pay for a course that is currently offered and available but the student prefers a different instructor.